civilKaos82/ruby-drill-the-self-keyword-challenge/README.md

 ```
 *Figure 3*.
 Using `self` as the default receiver of method calls.

 Remember that `self` is the default receiver of method calls.
 If we call a method without specifying an object on which we're calling the method, the message is sent to `self`.
 To demonstrate this, refactor the `#full_name` method to match Figure 3—we're removing the explicit receiver from our method calls.
-The method will behave just as it did before.
+The method will behave just as it did before, and our tests will continue to pass.

-If we want to explore these methods more, we can open IRB and `load 'person.rb'`  Then we can create some instances of the class `Person` and call these methods on them.
+Let's open IRB and `load 'person.rb'`.
+With the file loaded, we can create some instances of the class `Person` and call the `#return_self` and `#full_name` methods on them.
+Notice how the return values of the methods differ—all because the value of `self` is different depending on which object the method is called.

 ### Release 1: When Defining a Class